 - Use this quick fact sheet to learn more about what elder financial abuse is and how to prevent it.

 - The National Council on Aging's Debt Hotline, 866-217-0543, lets older adults talk with certified financial counselors.
-The NCOA also provides a toolkit to help market the hotline in local communities.
+The NCOA also provides a flyer to help market the hotline in local communities.

-- The Social Security Administration provides online tools to help you plan your retirement and manage your finances.
-You also can call 800-772-1213.
+- The Social Security Administration provides online tools to help plan for retirement and manage finances.
+For more information, call 800-772-1213.

-- The AARP retirement calculator can help you plan your finances for your retirement.
+- The AARP retirement calculator can help planning finances for retirement.

 - The U.S. Department of Labor provides a retirement toolkit to help with planning.